 Stinson or WACO).
 The round engine and its cowling were blended into the fuselage with large sheet metal fairings.

-Eventually the owner moved south, bringing his radial powered Navion with him.
-Naturally the FAA refused to grant a certificate of airworthiness and the airplane sat
+Eventually the owner moved south to Clay center, KS, bringing his radial powered Navion with him.
+Naturally the FAA refused to grant a certificate of airworthiness and the

-disassembled in storage.
-Several attempts were made to sell the remains, and in the end the fuselage yielded only a very small number of spare parts before being scrapped in
+airplane sat disassembled in storage.
+Several attempts were made to sell the remains, and in the end the fuselage yielded only a very small number of spare parts before